 For now, the as-yet-unnamed calf enjoys time getting to know the elephant ‘aunties’ Jamilah and Tun, frolicking in a little play pool, and going for short walks to get used to the surroundings.

 The Asian or Asiatic Elephant (Elephas maximus) is the only living species of the genus Elephas and is native to Southeast Asia from India in the west to Borneo in the east.
 Three subspecies are recognized: E. m. maximus from Sri Lanka, the E. m. indicus from mainland Asia, and E. m. sumatranus from the island of Sumatra.
 Asian Elephants are the largest living land animals in Asia.

-Since 1986, the Asian Elephant has been listed as “Endangered” on the IUCN Red List.
-The population has declined by at least 50% over the last three generations, estimated to be 60–75 years.
+Since 1986, E. maximus has been listed as “Endangered” on the IUCN Red List, as the population has declined by at least 50% over the last three generations (estimated to be 60–75 years).
 Asian Elephants are primarily threatened by degradation, fragmentation and loss of habitat, and poaching.

 In general, the Asian Elephant is smaller than the African Elephant and has the highest body point on the head.
 The back is convex or level.
 The ears are small with dorsal borders folded laterally.
 It has up to 20 pairs of ribs and 34 caudal vertebrae.
 The feet have more nail-like structures than those of African Elephant: five on each forefoot, and four on each hind foot.